Enter your keyword

 Training Arrangements

-Class sessions are planned to ensure that student have a mixture of practical and theoretical components and those classes cater for a wide variety of learning styles.
-Additionally, workplace practices and environments will be regularly simulated and used to conduct skills based assessments in accordance with unit requirements.
+Class sessions are planned to ensure that students have a mixture of practical and theoretical components and those classes cater to a wide variety of learning styles.
+Additionally, workplace practices and environments will be regularly simulated and used to conduct skills-based assessments in accordance with unit requirements.

-WMIT organises face to face training of 20 hours per week, all the international student must attend the classes to comply with student visa conditions.
+WMIT organises face-to-face training of 20 hours per week; all international students must attend the classes to comply with student visa conditions.

 Homework tasks may include research, readings from related textbooks and continuing to work on assessment tasks.

-Students are provided with the Learner Guides for each unit to students to support their learning (these are included in the course fees).
+Students are provided with Learner Guides for each unit to support their learning (these are included in the course fees).

 Placement Arrangements